matvgr/nods/README.md

 # nods
-NAND on-die simulator
-Uses Python 3
+The how many Nands-On-Die-Simulator uses Python 3